gustavocnp95/LeitorOfflineTcc/README.md

 # LeitorOfflineTcc

-This project was made for an Final Paper.
+This project was made for a Final Paper.

 The idea is to have the possibility to read orders itens bar code to ship order, in a offline way.